surniaulula/wpsso/readme.txt

 = 4.23.0-dev.4 =

-(2019/02/06) Removed the "Author Link URL Profile Contact" and "Google+ Business Page URL" options (the values are no longer used by Google).
+(2019/02/06) The "Product Availability" option in the Document SSO metabox is now disabled automatically if a known e-commerce plugin is detected.
+Removed the "Author Link URL Profile Contact" and "Google+ Business Page URL" options.

 = 4.22.0 =